Teacup Travels

 Teacup Travels is a British children's drama TV series.
-The show was created and produced by PlumFilms with support from Creative Scotland and first shown on CBeebies on 9 February 2015.
+The show was created and produced by Plum Films with support from Creative Scotland and first shown on CBeebies on 9 February 2015.

 The concept of the series is historical fiction for young children, incorporating historical artefacts into dramatic adventure stories.
 At the time of filming, all the artefacts featured in the show were held in museum collections around the UK.

 Concept

 Great Aunt Lizzie tells tales of adventure to entertain her young visitors, Charlotte, Lokesh and Elliot.
 When either one arrives at the house she offers them a cup of tea, but first they have to choose a teacup from her vast collection which she keeps in an enormous dresser in the kitchen.
 Each cup is unique and illustrated with one of the museum artefacts.
 As she begins to tell its story, they begin to imagine being there as the tale unfolds.

 Kay Benbow, then the Controller of CBeebies, said, "This is a first for CBeebies to bring ancient history and archaeology to our young audience.
 The series combines story telling with high adventure in a way that will inspire and encourage children to want to learn more about life in ancient times.
 I think children will love going on the adventures with Charlotte [and Elliot or Lokesh] to discover more about what life was like thousands of years ago."